Mathys Angély

-Mathys Angely (born 21 April 2007) is a French footballer who plays as a centre-back for club VfL Wolfsburg.
+Mathys Angély (born 21 April 2007) is a French footballer who plays as a centre-back for German club VfL Wolfsburg.

 Early career

-Angely was born in Brive-la-Gaillarde, and is of Martiniquais and Malagasy descent.
+Angély was born in Brive-la-Gaillarde, and is of Martiniquais and Malagasy descent.
 He spent most of youth career playing for local team ESA Brive.
 In 2020, he joined the best regional academy of talents « Pole espoir de Talence » during 2 years, and in 2022, he joined the youth side of Bordeaux.

 Club career

-Angely was promoted to Bordeaux's second team in December 2023, making his senior debut against Colomiers.
+Angély was promoted to Bordeaux's second team in December 2023, making his senior debut against Colomiers.
 On 6 April 2024, at 16 years old, 11 months and 15 days, Angely made his professional debut as substitute for Bordeaux in a 1–0 Ligue 2 victory against Caen.
 He signed his first professional contract with Bordeaux at the end of the season.

 Due to his current club Bordeaux entering into administration as a result of financial difficulties, Angely officially became a free agent.
 On 13th August 2024 Angely joined Bundesliga club VfL Wolfsburg on a long-term contract.

+On 3 February 2026, Angély joined Anderlecht on loan for the remainder of the season, with the Belgian club holding an option to make the transfer permanent.

 International career

-Angely represented France at youth level, selected with France U16 and France U17.
+Angély represented France at youth level, selected with France U16 and France U17.
 In May 2024, he was named in France U17's 20-men squad for the Euro U17.